 Be an advocate for kids.
 With increasing focus on the factors that impact the development of children, the study of child development continues to be an area of focus for many organizations.
 With your Bachelor of Arts in Child Development from Ashford University, you will study the stages of development from infancy through adolescence and the ways that family, culture, peers, and schools influence the growth of children.

-Online Child Development Bachelor's Degree Focus
+Online Child Development Bachelor's Degree Program

 The Bachelor of Arts in Child Development demonstrates your competence and ability in working with children.
 You will discover how family structure and culture influence communication in a child's environment.
 And you will learn to apply your knowledge as an advocate for children and their families.